Atvar2/plotHicGenome/README.md

 USAGE
 ==============================================================================================
-The package include two sub-commands {Hicproc, juicer}, and you can choose corresponding module basing on result of the your hic matrix.
+The package includes two sub-commands {Hicproc, juicer}, and you can choose corresponding module basing on result of the your hic matrix.

 ```Bash